Types of Funds

 Smart & Caring Community Fund

-The Smart & Caring Community Fund supports programs that are proactive, measurable and responsive to findings from our local and national Vital Signs reports.
+The Smart & Caring Community Fund supports programs that are proactive, measurable, and responsive to findings from our local and national Vital Signs reports.
 Our current initiative focuses on the finding that Canada’s children are less active and at greater risk of childhood obesity than ever before.
 In partnership with the Pacific Institute for Sport Excellence, the ABCs of Physical Literacy program provides young children with the skills, confidence, and physical competence to engage in physical activities for life.
-Since 2012, over $325,000 has been granted to support physical literacy programs reaching over 3,500 children in the region.
+Since 2012, more than 4,000 children and youth in the region have participated in the the ABCs of Physical Literacy program.

-Our Vital Youth program provides students at nine high schools on southern Vancouver Island with hands-on experience in philanthropy and community development.
-The foundation allocates each school group an annual grant of $2,500 to distribute to local charitable organizations of their choice and adds $500 to each school’s endowment fund to model the importance of legacy gifts.
-Since the program began in 2003, youth have recommended grants of $207,634 to local charitable organizations.
+Our Vital Youth program provides students at ten high schools on southern Vancouver Island with hands-on experience in philanthropy and community development.
+The Victoria Foundation allocates each school group an annual grant of $2,500 to distribute to local charitable organizations of their choice and adds $500 to each school’s endowment fund to model the importance of legacy gifts.
+Since the program began in 2003, youth have recommended grants of over $260,000 to local charitable organizations.

 Victoria Foundation Administration Fund